catalyst-cloud/catalystcloud-docs/source/getting-started/management.rst

 |

-For preapproved and accepted changes the display will update to show the new *Current Quota Size* next to the appropriate region and the **Previous Quota Changes** will
+For pre-approved and accepted changes the display will update to show the new *Current Quota Size* next to the appropriate region and the **Previous Quota Changes** will